JCruiz15/GHOPI/README.md

 ![Github oauth set up credentials](./static/img/GH_appsetup_result.png)

+#### Port

+In the .env variables it will also be necesary to indicate the port on which you will expose the app using the keyword **PORT**, as shown in [.env.template](.env.template).

 ## Work in progress

-We are working on dockerizing the app so the installation is much easier.
-We are still documenting all the app code so it is more readable.
+We are working on giving some API function the need of an API key, so the app is much more secure when running publicly.

 ## License